-Having walked to hundreds of religious services over the course of two years and having spent the last five years attending law school, I have come to realize that dogma is one of the most dangerous and ubiquitous ideological tools employed by people within society.
+Having walked to dozens and dozens of religious services over the course of two years and having spent the last five years attending law school, I have come to realize that dogma is one of the most dangerous and ubiquitous ideological tools employed by people within society.
 For society to function as a unit, the vast majority of its members must be willing to use their brains to analyze enough of the right kinds of data to make informed decisions, especially within their communities and electoral systems.
 Critical thought is necessary when analyzing these types of data, which is why dogma is so dangerous.
 A dogma is the kind of idea which those who hold to be true are unwilling to seriously consider any alternatives.

 While the most dangerous forms of dogma are found in the religious and political realms, dogma can always creep in where ever people are unwilling to critically think about any specific subject.
 Even in groups that seem to be above such intellectual laziness, dogma abounds.
 While most dogmata can be clearly identified within our primary social groupings, plenty of dogmata go unnoticed as a result of of them coming from our subconscious behaviors.
 The dogmata of popularity, though tough to pin down compared to those of politics or religion, are present nonetheless.